Cubeez

 Cubeez is a British animated preschool education television series that was broadcast between July 2000 and March 2001 on GMTV's Kids.
 It is aimed at pre-school children aged 2–5.
 The four box-like characters, Bozz, Doody, Dink and Tizzy are accompanied on their adventures by a talking paintbrush (voiced by Marc Silk) and a variety of other characters.

-The show was animated using Alias Wavefront Maya.
+The show was animated using Discreet 3ds Max.
 Each episode has a strong educational element and features live-action footage of children.